Final autopsy released in former radio host’s death

-PADUCAH, KY (KFVS) - The autopsy results for a well-known, former radio host found dead in Paducah, Kentucky came back on Tuesday, December 4.
+PADUCAH, KY (KFVS) - The final autopsy results for a well-known, former radio host found dead in Paducah, Kentucky have been released.

-According to the preliminary results, no foul play was indicated in Raphael “Ray” Taliaferro’s death.
+No foul play was indicated in Taliaferro’s death.

 Taliaferro's son said he needs answers and he's taking his own steps to get them.

 "A lot of mixed emotions going on, said Raphael Taliaferro, Jr. “Right now I feel like our family is being robbed."

 Taliaferro Jr is the son of the deceased prominent radio host Ray Taliaferro.

 Sunday he came to Paducah from California to get involved in the search effort for his dad, but ended up landing with horrible news.

 "Basically try to figure out why he was down here,” he said.
 “What were Charlotte Crawford’s intentions in bringing him down here?”

 Charlotte Crawford is the widow of the radio host.
 According to his son, they married this past June.
 Taliaferro, Jr said he believes the change of location from his home of the condition of the hotel triggered his father’s dementia.

 “He was suffering from severe dementia,” he said.
 “She took him out of his element put him in a cheap motel for a night.
 You know he’s out here in the country, this isn’t where he is from.
 He doesn’t do this, and when you do that to people with dementia, it sends them over the edge.
 They become disoriented, agitated and sends them over the edge.
 And that’s what happened to my father.”